biospi/seaMass/README.md

 )
 ```

-Once run, results tables (in csv format) and diagnostic plots (PCA, exposures aka 'normalisation coefficients') are available in the output subdirectory of the output directory specified above.
+Once run, results tables (in csv format) and diagnostic plots (PCA, exposures aka 'normalisation coefficients') are available in the 'output' subdirectory of the output directory specified above.
 Or you can use the R package to retrieve results from the fit object created by the 'bayesprot' call:

 ```
 # get protein-level quants